 Over the last two years, I have worked to develop and refine NatureCoaster.com so it is a valuable asset to our communities – and to visitors.
 I chose to publish electronically because that is where people go for information now… and it is a lot less expensive to publish and deliver content that way, making it affordable for local businesses to be a part of the magazine.
 There has been a learning curve, but we are really picking up steam!

-We send a weekly email of what’s happening in Hernando, Pasco and Citrus counties with a feature article to over 600 subscribers (and growing daily), we publish information weekly about what’s happening in the area, promoting that on Facebook, Twitter & LinkedIn.
-We have no advertising on the site to distract from the content, so we created our NatureCoaster™ directory to connect readers and visitors to area businesses.
+We send a weekly email of what’s happening in Hernando, Pasco and Citrus counties with a feature article to over 1,800 subscribers (and growing daily), we publish information weekly about what’s happening in the area, promoting that on Facebook, Twitter & LinkedIn.
+We have worked hard to create the content, and want you to use our NatureCoaster™ directory to connect to area businesses.

 When studying SEO and web optimization, CONTENT is KING kept coming up, so I write stories about the great places, people, history, and happenings we have in Florida’s Nature Coast.
 Because I find online advertising distracting and somewhat irritating, I decided that a NatureCoaster™ directory would be the best way to connect our readers with the organizations that are the backbone of the NatureCoaster™ way of life.